openelb/website/content/en/docs/getting-started/configuration/configure-multiple-porter-replicas.md

    {{</ notice >}}

-2. Run the following command to scale the number of porter-manager pods to 0:
+2. Run the following command to scale the number of porter-manager Pods to 0:

    ```bash
    kubectl scale deployment porter-manager --replicas=0 -n porter-system